 Apprentice training is a combination of on-the-job training through placements with electrical companies and contractors, and off-the-job training.
-This involves study at home, attending our night classes and block courses at one of our six training centres.
+This involves study at home, attending our night classes and block courses at one of our eight training centres.
 Apprentices receive extensive instruction, supervision and support throughout all stages of their training which involves a series of assignments, assessments and examinations.

 For qualified tradespeople, we offer practical assessments; courses on theory, and regulations; and industry mandated competency courses.

 The 2020 government Review of Vocational Education, the Covid-19 pandemic and its long-term global impact . . . the world is changing rapidly.
 There is one constant, however – the demand for skilled tradespeople.
 Etco is ideally positioned to continue to meet the needs of the sector, our host companies and aspiring electrical apprentices.

 Our training facilities are world class, our tutors are the best in the business and our training material is now fully digital.